Compliance

 • Private right of action: Texas TCPA mirrors federal TCPA's $500/call statutory damages and creates a state-court class action path for Texas residents.

 Florida's FTSA (Florida Telephone Solicitation Act, 2021) is similarly aggressive — automated calls to Florida residents require prior express written consent independent of federal TCPA consent.
 Oklahoma (Telephone Solicitation Act, effective 2023) and Washington (RCW 80.36.400) layer similar restrictions.
 The practical compliance stance is to either geo-restrict to states where you have clear consent or upgrade your consent capture to meet the strictest state's requirements globally.
+Industry-specific rules can add yet another layer — for regulated verticals see our breakdown of AI voice agents in fintech, PCI, and fraud workflows.

 Compliance-Ready AI Voice — Built In